-Euthanasia is the act or practice of ending the life of a chronically or terminally ill individual with the dual purpose of relieving unbearable suffering and facilitating a quick, peaceful death.
-It can be at the request and with the consent of the person or may occur without consent or where the person does not have the capacity to request or consent to it, in which case it is called involuntary euthanasia (see below).
+Euthanasia is the act of ending the life of a chronically or terminally ill individual with the dual purpose of relieving unbearable suffering and facilitating a quick, peaceful death.

 VOLUNTARY ASSISTED DYING

 Voluntary assisted dying (VAD) is a quick and peaceful death brought about by a person taking or a doctor administering a prescribed lethal dose of medication.
-Access to VAD is only granted after the repeated and rational request of the person in order to relieve intolerable suffering.
-It is subject to eligibility criteria and safeguards for both person and doctor.
+In Western Australia, access to VAD is only granted after the repeated and rational request of a person who has satisfied all of the eligibility criteria under the Voluntary Assisted Dying Act 2019 (the Act).
+The Act also contains safeguards for the person and his or her health practitioners.

 Where the person self-administers the medication this can be done either at a time of their choosing and without further assistance, or under the supervision of a doctor, depending on the law of the relevant jurisdiction.

-'Terminally ill' means suffering from a terminal illness, which is expected to end in death within a relatively short period of time, usually assumed to be 12 months.
+'Terminally ill' means suffering from a terminal illness, which is expected to end in death within a relatively short period of time, usually assumed to be 6 months, or 12 months for neurodegenerative conditions.
 ‘Terminal’ is a legally recognised term in Australia and there is a long-standing practice by Australian insurance companies to accept a prognosis of less than 12 months to live for the payout of a life insurance policy.

 People are said to be competent, or have capacity, if they have sufficient understanding and memory to comprehend the nature and consequences of a decision, and to evaluate and weigh relevant information in making that decision.

-Where a person who is not capable of indicating whether they want to be helped to die, or not, is given a substance to hasten death.
-NB: the legalisation of involuntary euthanasia is not contemplated by any laws being recommended in Australia, or currently in existence globally.
+This term applies to a person who is not capable of indicating whether they want to be helped to die is given a substance to hasten death.
+NB: the legalisation of involuntary euthanasia is not contemplated by any VAD laws passed or being contemplated in Australia, or currently in existence globally.

 This term is sometimes used to refer to the practice of ceasing treatment so that the patient dies more quickly than they might if treatment continued.
 NB: Every competent patient in Australia has the right to refuse any medical treatment and a doctor has a right to discontinue treatment that the doctor deems to be futile.
 The practice of ceasing treatment is not illegal in Australia and is NOT an example of Voluntary Assisted Dying.
 The practice of using ‘continuous terminal sedation’ is an example of Passive Euthanasia and is also an example of the doctrine of double effect (see below).